A Basic DIY Linen Spray Recipe + How To Customize It For Your Mood

 What kind of oils should I use?

 "You definitely want to choose your essential oils carefully since they’re going to be in contact with your skin," says Villafranco.
-She and Cohen agree that certified organic oils are your best bet here.
+She and Cohen agree that wild-harvested or certified organic oils are your best bet here.

 How should I store my spray?